momentum-assignments/django--uptact/README.md

 Previously, you added a `Note` model, but had no ability to create new notes through your Django application.
 Now do the following steps:

 1. Add a new form called `NoteForm`.
 This form should let you edit only one field, the text of the note.
-2. Add a new view to accept this form via `POST` request and add a new note to a specific user.
-The user will be specified via the URL, which should be `contacts/<int:pk>/notes/`.
+2. Add a new view to accept this form via `POST` request and add a new note to a specific contact.
+The contact will be specified via the URL, which should be `contacts/<int:pk>/notes/`.
 3. On the individual contact view that you previously added, add a form to create new notes.
 When the note is created, redirect back to the contact view.

 Test this by adding some notes to individual contacts.

 ## About this project